EducationalTestingService/gector/README.md

 conda activate <Environment_name>
 pip install -e . --no-dependencies
 ```
 The project was tested using Python 3.8, 3.9 and 3.10.
-If gpu is used, replaces
+If gpu is used, replace
-the `conda_requirements_cpu.txt` with the `conda_requirements.txt`.
+`conda_requirements_cpu.txt` with `conda_requirements.txt`.
 The only
 difference between these two is that `pytorch-cpu` is used in the former.

 ## Unit tests